albertkowalski/Spendee/README.md

 # Spendee
-Import automation for Spendee wrote in python.
+Import automation for Spendee.
+Wrote in python.

 "I've created these scripts to assist with limited automation when importing bank transaction history."